 Organ Pipes and safari in the Gawler Ranges National Park

 We then started exploring the ochre-red Gawler Ranges National Park.
 It was mainly a great safari in the car as we were driving through the park counting Emus vs. Kangaroos.
+We always love to spot iconic Australian wildlife!
 For the first time of all my road trips in Australia, the emus won… and by far!
 Maybe the temperature (39C) was giving them an advantage?
 Unfortunately, it was way too hot for the wombats so we were not lucky enough to see one (alive).

 In the heart of spring, flowers were blooming to add nice touches of colours to the desert.
 We went out of the car to explore the Organ Pipes, a dramatic canyon of red columns.
-We actually saw two Organ Pipes sites that day as Mt Ive also have their own.
+We actually saw two Organ Pipes sites that day as Mt Ive – where we slept – also has its own.

-It was way more entertaining to drive through the Gawler Ranges National Park than taking the boring highway as we did on our first day.
+It was way more entertaining to drive through the Gawler Ranges National Park than to take the boring highway as we did on our first day of the road trip.

 Lake Gairdner: South Australia’s best-kept secret?